abrarsheikhsony/SFDC-static-resources/README.md

 #### StaticResource object Fields
 https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_staticresource.htm <br/>

-SELECT Id, Name, Description, NamespacePrefix, Body, BodyLength, ContentType, CacheControl FROM StaticResource
+<i>SELECT Id, Name, Description, NamespacePrefix, Body, BodyLength, ContentType, CacheControl FROM StaticResource</i>

 #### Calculate the overall size of the StaticResources within an Org
-SELECT SUM(BodyLength) FROM StaticResource where NamespacePrefix = Null
+<i>SELECT SUM(BodyLength) FROM StaticResource where NamespacePrefix = Null</i>

 Note: This will return the results in Bytes and then you have to convert it into Megabytes to get it in MB.